weaviate/weaviate-io/developers/weaviate/model-providers/gpt4all/embeddings.md

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an Google AI embedding model by setting the vectorizer as follows:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an GPT4All embedding model by setting the vectorizer as follows:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">
     <FilteredTextBlock
       text={PyCode}
-      startMarker="# START BasicVectorizerGoogle"
+      startMarker="# START BasicVectorizerGPT4All"
-      endMarker="# END BasicVectorizerGoogle"
+      endMarker="# END BasicVectorizerGPT4All"
       language="py"
     />
   </TabItem>